CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 #### Importer

 > [!CAUTION]
-> * Not directly part of an Open Source Supply-chain, but can be found downstream of Manufacturers that use these.
+> * Not directly part of an Open Source supply-chain, but can be found downstream of Manufacturers that use these.
 > * FIXME – Not done

 * A role specific for the EU Cyber Resilience Act.